unneal/vaultwarden-terraform/README.md

-# Vaultwarden on AWS — Fully Automated with Terraform (CDF Internal)
+# Vaultwarden on AWS — Fully Automated with Terraform

 This repository deploys a secure, encrypted, self-hosted password manager (Vaultwarden) on AWS using Terraform (Infrastructure as Code).

-This setup is designed so the CDF internal team can deploy and manage Vaultwarden without prior experience with Terraform, cloud infrastructure, or command-line tooling.
-All steps assume a clean macOS system with no prior tooling installed.
+This setup is designed so any organization with small-medium scale password management requirements across multiple teams can deploy and manage Vaultwarden without prior experience with Terraform, cloud infrastructure, or command-line tooling.
+All steps assume a clean macOS system (although the same is absoutely compatible and configured for Windows OS) with no prior tooling installed.

 This deployment creates real AWS infrastructure and may incur costs.